Get in touch: hello@totalbalance.com.au

 Do I need to attend the full series?

-It is recommended that you join all six workshops but sometimes it’s inevitable that you need to miss one.
+It is recommended that you join all of the workshops but sometimes it’s inevitable that you need to miss one.
 For online courses, we’ll share a recording and for both online and in-person workshops, we’ll share everyone’s stories via email so you don’t miss any content.

 How are the workshops run?